Protect Loved Ones with Omaha Nursing Home Abuse Lawyer

 - Human Resources

 Unfortunately, those who do fall often develop a fear of falling again.
-This could deter seniors from wanting to exercise or move regularly, which puts them at even more of a risk of falling because their muscles aren’t getting used and will weaken.
+This could deter seniors from wanting to exercise or move regularly, which puts them at even more risk of falling because their muscles aren’t getting used and will weaken.

 What Can You Do If Your Loved One Is Abused?